BFEdev/BFE.dev-solutions/quiz/6-arrow-function_en.md

 > 8. Let _tailCall_ be IsInTailPosition(thisCall).
 > 9. Return ? _EvaluateCall_(func, ref, arguments, tailCall).

-We can see that what id does is
+We can see that what it does is

 1. extract each parts, the MemberExpression and Arguments
 2. Evaluate and get value of MemberExpression